sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/01-basics/bottoms.hs"}
 ~~~~

-It's rare to see these partial functions thrown around carelessly in production code and the preferred method is instead to use the safe variants provided in ``Data.Maybe`` combined with the usual fold functions ``maybe`` and ``either`` or to use pattern matching.
+It is rare to see these partial functions thrown around carelessly in production code because they cause the program to halt.
+The preferred method is instead to use the safe variants provided in ``Data.Maybe`` combined with the usual fold functions ``maybe`` and ``either`` or to use pattern matching.